Tan Mu: Signal

 Combining traditional oil painting with tools of expanded vision— including microscopes, satellite imagery, and scientific visualization— Tan Mu navigates the liminal space between technological history and personal experience.
 She views technology as both an extension of the body and an externalization of memory, creating compositions that interweave embryos, neurons, logic circuits, quantum computers, solar farms, data nodes, and celestial bodies.
 Through this layered imagery, she builds visual bridges between the visible and the invisible, the tactile and the abstract, the systemic and the affective.

 Tan Mu holds a BFA in Expanded Media from Alfred University, New York (2015), and graduated from the High School of the Central Academy of Fine Arts, Beijing (2011).
 Her work has been exhibited internationally, with solo exhibitions at Peres Projects (Berlin and Milan, 2022).
 She has participated in group shows at Arario Gallery, Shanghai, CN (2025); Penske Projects, New York; Winter Street Gallery, Martha’s Vineyard (2024); YveYANG, New York (2023).
-Her work has been featured and critically reviewed internationally, engaging themes of technology, memory, and visual abstraction across platforms such as Artnet News, Mousse Magazine, and others.
-Her paintings are part of private and institutional collections internationally.
+Her work has been featured and critically reviewed internationally, engaging themes of technology, memory, and visual abstraction across platforms such as Artnet News, Mousse Magazine, and Numéro Berlin.
+Her paintings are part of private and institutional collections internationally, including the A.R.M.
+Holding Art Collection (United Arab Emirates), the Carmen Thyssen-Bornemisza Collection (Spain), and the Institute for Electronic Arts (United States).